a-bruhn/a-bruhn.github.io/_posts/2025-08-07-hustle-culture.md

 > "_Oh I'm sorry"_, said the man in the white coat and moved to the side.
 >

-At the back wall, Henry could now read "_Each body part only $25_".
+At the back wall, Henry could now read _"Each body part only $25"._

 > "_Goes without saying though, I can only take something off, never attach,_" the white-cloaked vendor added. "_You'd be surprised how few people read the disclaimer._"
 >